Diegorivera1110/anime4you/README.md

 # Anime4You

 Anime web application created by Peter Tran, Diego Rivera, and Gonzalo Hernandez.
+The application allows for looking up anime information and creating your own watchlist.

 ---